microsoft/r-server-loan-credit-risk/data-scientist.md

 <li>  Specify the paths to the input data sets Loan and Borrower or point to them if they are data frames loaded in memory on the edge node.</li>

 <li>  Load the static .rds files needed for scoring and created in the Development Stage.
-They are wrapped into a list called “dev_objects” which will be published along with the scoring function.</li>
+They are wrapped into a list called “model_objects” which will be published along with the scoring function.</li>

 <li>  Define the web scoring function which calls the steps like for the Production stage.</li>